tensorflow/tensorflow/tensorflow/lite/g3doc/guide/inference.md

 If you want to run a model with dynamic input shape, *resize the input shape* before running inference.
-Otherwise, the `None` shape in Tensorflow models will be replaced by a placeholder of `1` in TFLite models.
+Otherwise, the `None` shape in TensorFlow models will be replaced by a placeholder of `1` in TFLite models.

 The following examples show how to resize the input shape before